Joint Electromagnetic and Gravitational Wave Inference of Binary Neutron Star Merger GW170817 Using Forward-Modeling Ejecta Predictions: Discussion

 We perform multimessenger inference of GW170817/AT2017gfo using three different ejecta models and a single kilonova model represented by the neural network surrogate provided in Ref.~\cite{Peng24}.
 This surrogate, when compared with observations, leads to strong constraints on our kilonova model's observable parameters, with posterior extent likely comparable to the information extractable from a perfect model.
 While many systematic uncertainties have still yet to be incorporated into our analysis, many of which are well described in a recent study \cite{2024ApJ...975..213B}, our surrogate model is nevertheless sufficient to assess the prospects of, and challenges facing, multimessenger investigations.
 Thus, this surrogate provides us with an ideal opportunity to assess the consistency of and perform systematic uncertainty quantification of our methods to perform multimessenger inference, focusing on the remaining ingredients of that challenge.
 We find that the three ejecta fits we consider largely prefer asymmetric mass binaries (though one allows for symmetry), with all three ejecta fits encompassing effectively different regimes of the neutron star radius $R_{\rm{1.4}}$.

 Unsurprisingly, inference analyses using a joint EM and GW dataset are more constraining than using EM-only data.
 This behavior is most evident for the $\mathcal{M}_c$ and $\delta$ posteriors in Figure~\ref{fig:corner_binary_narrow_mc_fix_vw}, which highlight the impact of including the gravitational likelihood $\mathcal{L}_{\rm{GW}}$.
 The $\mathcal{M}_c$ posteriors for each fit clearly converge on a preferred value when supplemented with GW information; likewise, the $\delta$ posteriors become narrower on both global (dynamic range of posterior values) and local (per-ejecta-fit posterior values) scales.
 With regard to the NS radius $R_{\rm{1.4}}$ posteriors, the difference between EM and GW+EM analyses is less striking.
 More prevalent, however, are the different regions of the NS radius parameter space covered by the posteriors corresponding to each ejecta fit.
 Specifically, the GW+EM predictions for $R_{\rm{1.4}}$ are roughly between 8--15~km, 10--20~km, and 10--40~km for the \Nedora\, \KruFo\, and \DiCo\ forward models, respectively.
-These results strongly imply that, provided a constraining kilonova model, multimessenger inference about neutron star radius and, consequently, the dense matter equation of state is entirely dependent on the chosen forward model.
+These results strongly imply that, provided a constraining kilonova model, multimessenger inference about neutron star radius and, consequently, the dense matter equation of state is entirely dependent on the chosen forward model \editedtwo{and, more importantly, the chosen prescription for mapping BNS merger ejecta to kilonova model input ejecta}.

-Keeping the relative impact of GW and EM information in mind, the joint GW/EM inferences shown in Figure~\ref{fig:corner_binary_narrow_mc_fix_vw} make sense.
+Keeping in mind the individual contributions from the GW and EM information, the joint GW/EM inferences shown in Figure~\ref{fig:corner_binary_narrow_mc_fix_vw} make sense.
 For almost all parameters, the addition of GW information only slightly perturbs the answers derived from EM information alone.
 This behavior is most evident in the bottom panel of Figure~\ref{fig:corner_binary_narrow_mc_fix_vw}, where narrower priors on \fdisk directly affect the ejected wind mass and thus the EM likelihood, shifting the $\delta$ and $R_{\rm{1.4}}$ posteriors to better agreement across ejecta fits.